WordPress staging site

 Build a staging site through your web host

-👉 Here are a few quality hosts which offer staging sites as part of their plans:
+👉 In addition to the two I mentioned above, below are a few additional quality hosts which offer it as part of their plans:

-If you just want a basic staging site to play around with new plugins and themes, you can create one using a plugin called WP Staging or a service called BlogVault.
+To get a basic staging site that lets you play around with new plugins and themes, you can use a plugin called WP Staging or a service called BlogVault.

 If, on the other hand, you want to dig into more code-heavy experiments, you might want to manually create a WordPress staging site on a subdomain.